-Generally, we suggest that children as young as 8 may begin Aikido training.
-However, occasionally, a younger child willing to concentrate, who tries to behave well and who works hard at their training will be considered also.
+Generally, we suggest that children be 8 years old to begin Aikido training.
+However, a younger child willing to concentrate, who tries to behave well and who works hard at their training will be considered also.

 There is no upper age limit at our school.
 Students are encouraged to train at their own pace and to progress at the best of their own ability in a way that does not lead to injury.

 You do not need to be fit to start training.
 You do, however, need to always listen to your body and "know yourself" in order to avoid injury when embarking on any new physical regimen.

-Stretching, walking and even moderate weight training are highly encouraged to complement your Aikido training.
+Stretching, walking and light to moderate weight training are highly encouraged to complement your Aikido training.

 Please come by the dojo (15th and E. Broadway) during one of our scheduled classes and observe a complete class.
 We ask everyone to watch a class before joining so they can get a feel for what the training is like.